opencv/opencv/modules/gpu/doc/feature_detection_and_description.rst

     };

-The class ``BruteForceMatcher_GPU`` has the similar interface to class .
+The class ``BruteForceMatcher_GPU`` has the similar interface to class.
 It has two groups of match methods: for matching descriptors of one image with other image or with image set.
-Also all functions have alternative: save results to GPU memory or to CPU memory.
- ``Distance`` template parameter is kept for CPU/GPU interfaces similarity. ``BruteForceMatcher_GPU`` supports only ``L1<float>`` and ``L2<float>`` distance types.
+Also all functions have alternative: save results to GPU memory or to CPU memory. ``Distance`` template parameter is kept for CPU/GPU interfaces similarity. ``BruteForceMatcher_GPU`` supports only ``L1<float>`` and ``L2<float>`` distance types.

-See also:,.

-.. index:: cv::gpu::BruteForceMatcher_GPU::match
+.. index:: gpu::BruteForceMatcher_GPU::match

-.. _cv::gpu::BruteForceMatcher_GPU::match:
+.. gpu::BruteForceMatcher_GPU::match:

-cv::gpu::BruteForceMatcher_GPU::match
+gpu::BruteForceMatcher_GPU::match
 -------------------------------------
-.. c:function:: void match(const GpuMat\& queryDescs,  const GpuMat\& trainDescs,  std::vector<DMatch>\& matches,  const GpuMat\& mask = GpuMat())
+.. c:function:: void match(const GpuMat&queryDescs,  const GpuMat&trainDescs,  std::vector<DMatch>&matches,  const GpuMat&mask = GpuMat())

-.. c:function:: void match(const GpuMat\& queryDescs,  std::vector<DMatch>\& matches,  const std::vector<GpuMat>\& masks = std::vector<GpuMat>())
+.. c:function:: void match(const GpuMat&queryDescs,  std::vector<DMatch>&matches,  const std::vector<GpuMat>&masks = std::vector<GpuMat>())

     Finds the best match for each descriptor from a query set with train descriptors.

 See also:
 :func:`DescriptorMatcher::match` .

-.. index:: cv::gpu::BruteForceMatcher_GPU::matchSingle
+.. index:: gpu::BruteForceMatcher_GPU::matchSingle

-.. _cv::gpu::BruteForceMatcher_GPU::matchSingle:
+.. gpu::BruteForceMatcher_GPU::matchSingle:

-cv::gpu::BruteForceMatcher_GPU::matchSingle
+gpu::BruteForceMatcher_GPU::matchSingle
 -------------------------------------------
-.. c:function:: void matchSingle(const GpuMat\& queryDescs,  const GpuMat\& trainDescs,  GpuMat\& trainIdx,  GpuMat\& distance,  const GpuMat\& mask = GpuMat())
+.. c:function:: void matchSingle(const GpuMat&queryDescs,  const GpuMat&trainDescs,  GpuMat&trainIdx,  GpuMat&distance,  const GpuMat&mask = GpuMat())

     Finds the best match for each query descriptor.
 Results will be stored to GPU memory.